BasilAtBentley/Basic-RAM-Concept-Setup/README.md

 The intent is to work from a single project folder called "RAM Concept Setup."
 All your scripts, models, and the Excel file should live in that folder.
 If you're using this setup for other projects, you should clone or copy the entire folder and place new scripts and models inside it.

 You don’t have to manage virtual environments, and you don’t need admin access after the first setup.
 This is built to be repeatable, portable, and dead simple.

+## Suggestions?

+Feel free to open an issue or submit a pull request.